 The Department of Education & Early Childhood Development provided the college with a grant to install 3 wheelchair access ramps to allow wheelchair access to all classrooms.
 Ramps were constructed to provide access to the main Classroom wing (C), in the Arts wing (B) and in the Technology building (E).
 These ramps have been installed and accessibility to all buildings have improved.

 - Year 10 Student Leadership Camp to Rubicon

 - Australian subject competitions in English, Maths, Science, Geography, History, Languages

-- Student exchange trips to Germany and hosting exchange visits by student from Germany
+- Student exchange trips to Germany and Japan and hosting exchange visits by student from these countries

 - Soroptimists Girls’ Leadership Program